OpenNebula/addon-appmarket/doc/appmarket_worker_installation_and_configuration.md

 Install AppMarket Worker
 ------------------------

+The AppMarket Worker requires the OpenNebula ''opennebula-common'' package.
+This packages installs the ''oneadmin'' user.
+Please [install the opennebula-common package](http://docs.opennebula.org/4.6/design_and_installation/building_your_cloud/ignc.html) before moving on.

 AppMarket packages can be downloaded from the [OpenNebula Downloads](http://downloads.opennebula.org/packages/appmarket-2.0.1/) page in two formats:

 * rpm package